bitsofinfo/hazelcast-docker-swarm-discovery-spi/README.md

     -jar /test.jar
 ```

 NOTE!
 All `-D` java System properties above can be omitted and alternatively defined within the `<member-address-provider>` Hazelcast XML configuration stanza itself.
+You can mix/match combination of -D defined properties and those defined in Hazelcast XML.
+Properties defined in Hazelcast XMl take priority.

 Example configuration (using MemberAddressProvider for Hazelcast 3.9+): see the example: (hazelcast-docker-swarm-discovery-spi-example-member-address-provider.xml)[src/main/resources/META-INF/hazelcast-docker-swarm-discovery-spi-example-member-address-provider.xml]